Pan Pacific Open

-The Pan Pacific Open, currently sponsored by Toray Industries, is a women's outdoor hardcourt tennis tournament held annually in Tokyo, Japan.
+The Pan Pacific Open (パン・パシフィックオープン), currently sponsored by Toray Industries, is a women's outdoor hardcourt tennis tournament held annually in Tokyo, Japan.
 It is a WTA 500-level tournament since 2022.

 History

 The tournament was first held in 1973 as the Toray Sillook Championships.
 In 1976, the name was changed to the Sillook Open in Tokyo.
 In 1982 it was renamed the TV Championships and in 1983, it changed yet again to the Queens Grand Prix.
 Its current name, the Pan Pacific Open, was designated in 1984 and had traditionally been played on indoor carpet at the Tokyo Metropolitan Gymnasium.
 In 2008, the event moved to outdoor hard courts at the Ariake Coliseum.

 It was classified as a Tier I tournament from 1993 through 2008.
 Then, it became a Premier 5 tournament in 2009 until it was downgraded to a Premier event from the 2014 edition onwards, with the Wuhan Open in Wuhan, China acting as its replacement in the Premier category.
 Martina Hingis holds the record for most singles titles with five.